Derppening/amyspeak/README.md

 make
 ```

-Run either `amyspeak.exe` or `amyspeak_static.exe`.
-Run the program with
+Run the program with `amyspeak.exe --version` and ensure it outputs something
-`--version` and ensure it outputs something similar to as follows:
+similar to as follows:
 ```
 Amyspeak 2.1.1
 Copyright (C) 2017 David Mak